Home » Can We Teach All Children to Read and Spell?

 http://www.danielwillingham.com/1/post/2012/05/reading-instruction-across-countries.html

-Children in many European countries learn to decode words accurately in just a few weeks once formal instruction commences because their spoken languages are written using transparent spelling codes.
+Children in most European countries learn how to decode nearly all words accurately in just a few weeks, once formal instruction commences, because their spoken languages are written using transparent spelling codes.
 In addition, European countries with transparent alphabetic codes teach children to decode all words using phonics. ”Phonics is the only rational method with a transparent orthography.”
 (Uta Frith.
 NY Times).
 Furthermore, children are not taught letter names pre-school or asked to memorise any words as whole shapes.
-The combination of a transparent alphabetic code and phonics used as the sole decoding mechanism means that ”(P)oor readers (children who can’t decode) are rare to nonexistent in many European countries.”
-(D. McGuinness.
-GRB p240)
+The combination of a transparent alphabetic code and phonics used as the sole decoding mechanism means that ”poor readers (children who can’t decode) are rare to nonexistent in many European countries.”
+(McGuinness.
+GRB 2004 p240)

 ”In the initial teaching of reading in languages with highly consistent orthographies (e.g. Spanish and especially Finnish), phonics is used without comment or dispute as the obvious way to give children who are not yet reading the most effective method of ‘word attack’, identifying unfamiliar printed words.”